nativ3ai/H1DR4-cli/README.md

 ```

 Alerts are stored in `~/.h1dr4/alerts.json` and continue running in the
 background similar to scheduled tasks.
+When a match occurs, a new terminal
+window displays the alert details so you don't miss the event.

 ### Managing MCP Servers